-Furthermore, considering the relationship between the parties prior to the dictator's decision, the following results are obtained: The interaction variable chat1past showed a significant role in Model (1), indicating that the transaction history in the presence of a chat before the decision has a negative effect on changing individuals' financial behavior.
-In other words, when individuals have knowledge of their transaction history and engage in a chat with the other party, they are less likely to change their proposed offer in the baseline stage.
-However, this variable did not show a significant effect in Models (2) and (3).
-Thus, in light of the fact that second-order beliefs did not result in a positive change in individuals' behavior, the null hypothesis regarding the absence of risk aversion's effect on financial behavior, in the presence of pre-game communication, remains unrefuted, and the proposed claim is not accepted.
+Furthermore, considering the relationship between the parties prior to the dictator's decision, the following results are obtained: The interaction variable chat1\past showed a significant role in Model (1), indicating that the transaction history in the presence of a chat before the decision has a negative effect on changing individuals' financial behavior.
+In other words, when individuals know their transaction history and chat with the other party, they are less likely to change their proposed offer in the baseline stage.
+However, this variable did not significantly affect Models (2) and (3).
+Thus, because second-order beliefs did not result in a positive change in individuals' behavior, the null hypothesis regarding the absence of risk aversion's effect on financial behavior in the presence of pregame communication remains unrefuted, and the proposed claim is not accepted.

-Taking into account the interaction variable chat2transaction history, it was observed that this variable had a negative effect in Models (1) and (2), and a positive effect in Model (3).
-Therefore, it can be concluded that the anticipation of chat before the game did not have a positive influence on second-order beliefs of the decision maker, and in turn, on their behavior.
+It was observed that this variable had a negative effect in Models (1) and (2) and a positive effect in Model (3).
+Therefore, it can be concluded that the anticipation of chat before the game did not positively influence the second-order beliefs of the decision maker and, in turn, their behavior.
 As a result, the null hypothesis regarding the absence of risk aversion's effect on financial behavior remains unrefuted, and the proposed claim is not accepted.

-Regarding the role of moral ideology as a moderator in the impact of risk aversion on individuals' financial behavior, considering that the interaction variable "ideologytransaction history" is significant in relation to the subjectivists d and exceptionist groups, it can be concluded that the effect of transaction history in these groups differs from the baseline group.
+Regarding the role of moral ideology as a moderator in the impact of risk aversion on individuals' financial behavior, considering that the interaction variable "ideology\transaction history" is significant in relation to the subjectivists d and exceptions groups, it can be concluded that the effect of transaction history in these groups differs from the baseline group.
 Therefore, moral ideology is accepted as a moderator in the relationship between risk aversion and financial behavior.

-Furthermore, the results indicate that the interaction variable "ideology1transaction history" did not have a significant effect in any of the presented models.
-Thus, absolutists are not expected to differ in terms of risk aversion compared to situationis.
-On the other hand, the results show that the interaction variable "moral ideology2transaction history" had a positive effect in Models (1) and (2) and a negative effect in Model (3).
+Furthermore, the results indicate that the interaction variable "ideology1\transaction history" did not significantly affect any of the presented models.
+Thus, absolutists are not expected to differ in risk aversion compared to situations.
+On the other hand, the results show that the interaction variable "moral ideology2\transaction history" had a positive effect in Models (1) and (2) and a negative effect in Model (3).
 Therefore, it is observed that transaction history, when considering moral ideology oriented towards the subjectivists, has played a significant role in positive changes in individuals' behavior.
-The relationship between risk aversion and financial behavior among these individuals is stronger compared to the baseline group or the situationist group.
+The relationship between risk aversion and financial behavior among these individuals is stronger than the baseline or situationist groups.

-Conclusion
+5. Conclusion

-The primary objective of the current study was to investigate the impact of guilt aversion on individuals' financial behavior while considering the role of ethical ideology as a moderating variable.
+The current study's primary objective was to investigate guilt aversion's impact on individuals' financial behavior while considering the role of ethical ideology as a moderating variable.
 Initially, based on traditional economic theories, it seemed that individuals would demonstrate selfish behavior, focusing solely on their own interests.
 Accordingly, if they were asked to divide a specified amount of money between themselves and the other party, they would allocate the entire amount to themselves.
 However, the results of previous research did not confirm this assumption.
-Based on prior research findings, individuals' behavior does not align entirely with traditional economic theories.
-Instead, individuals take social preferences into account in their choices (RasmuBen, 2015).
+According to prior research, individuals' behavior does not align entirely with traditional economic theories.
+Instead, individuals consider social preferences in their choices (Rasmußen, 2015).